UCL/rsd-cppcourse/introduction/whycpp.md

-Our view is that despite these problems, C++ is a good choice for future scientific programmers to learn as a *second* scientific programming language: it introduces object orientation and dynamic data structures if you're coming from C or FORTRAN, and pointers and strict typing if you're coming from Python or MATLAB.
+Our view is that despite these problems, C++ is a good choice for future scientific programmers to learn as a *second* scientific programming language: it introduces object orientation and dynamic data structures if you're coming from C or FORTRAN, and pointers, memory management, and strict typing if you're coming from Python or MATLAB.
 If you're an aspiring computational scientist, you'll need to get to grips with all these concepts eventually, so C++ is a good learning exercise.
 Once you've learned C++ as your second language, you'll have the vocabulary and concepts you need to learn many other languages.